 According to my understanding, both the spelling Avdesh Kumar and Avdhesh Kumar had negative vibrations.

 I changed the spelling of my name from “Avdhesh Kumar” to “Avdhesh Arya.”
 Then I gained more insights and altered it to “Avdhesh P. Arya,” which eventually became “Avdhessh Arya.”

 I was running around in circles—jumping from one branch to another like a monkey.
 People used to make fun of my name since it had two “Asses” in it.

 In 2011 I started a website named www.avdhessharya.com.

-Later I realised that the extra “s” in my name was drawing unwanted attention and at times ridicule as well.
+Later I realized that the extra “s” in my name was drawing unwanted attention and, at times, ridicule as well.
 One of my voice over clients had commented when I had given her my visiting card, “Oh!
 Was there a time when you had to change the spelling of your name?”
 She had a kind of sarcasm in her voice that made me uncomfortable.